 - Expanded carrier screening – A single sample is used to test for many disorders.
 Your race or ethnicity does not determine what you are screened for.
 These screenings tend to focus on severe conditions that start early in life.

 Your doctor will discuss the different types of screenings with you and help you determine which is right for you.
+Your doctor may refer you to a certified genetics counselor or a genetic scientist who can explain the results in a way to help you make decisions.

 What disorders are included in screenings?